 On the weekends the home would be used as a weekend respite facility.
 It would be a safe place with well-trained staff where parents can take their children with special needs for the weekend so they can get a much needed break.

 Please join us in prayer that God would provide the funds, staff, and location to undertake this project.
 We think it would be a huge benefit to the special needs families in our community.

 Waivers and Safe Care Facilities Much work needs to be done with the waivers and care facilities.
 More services need to be provided on the waivers so the families who have chosen to care for their loved ones at home can be successful.
 And for the families who have chosen a facility to care for their loved ones, the facility absolutely must be a safe place for the residents who live there.
 This can be achieved by installing cameras in resident rooms, requiring more extensive training and testing for CNAs with better pay, and providing more staff so patients will receive timely and thorough care.

-My goal in writing this Respite Care series was to educate and inform others about what the lives of special needs families are like.
+My goal in writing this post was to educate and inform others about what the lives of special needs families are like.
 I hope I have achieved that and you now know a little bit more about this very special community.
 My hope is that as people become aware of this under-served community, more will be done to improve the lives of individuals with special needs and their caregivers.

 Psalm 41:1-4 says: Blessed is he who considers the poor; The LORD will deliver him in time of trouble.
 The LORD will preserve him and keep him alive, And he will be blessed on the earth; You will not deliver him to the will of his enemies.
 The Lord will strengthen him on his bed of illness; You will sustain him on his sickbed.